cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## Return values

-Unless a function is declared as `void`, it has an output value.
-The output value is determined when the function ends (returns to the caller).
+Function declared usinf the `def` keyword return a value.
+The return value is determined when the function ends (returns to the caller).
 This happens either when the end of function definition is reached, or when a `return` statement is executed.
 In the first case, the return value of a function is equal to the last expression evaluated by the function; in the second case, the return value is equal to the expression following the `return` keyword:

 ```Mindcode
 def foo(n)